Last Updated on August 6, 2021 by Julia Wilson

 Buying for a child

 If the pet is for your own child, are you aware that the novelty of a kitten may well wear off?
 As the parents, you are responsible for ensuring the cat is properly looked after.
-That includes financially responsible for vet bills, food bills etc., and also responsible for the cat’s care.
+That includes being financially responsible for vet bills, food bills etc., and also responsible for the cat’s care.
 Litter trays, grooming (if necessary) etc.

 - If you are not the child’s parents, do the parents know you plan to buy their child a kitten?
 Are they happy to have a pet in the household?
 Are they aware that the responsibility of the cat will fall on their shoulders?
 Can they afford the upkeep?